 All analyses were conducted using R version 4.0.2[14].
 The R packages mgcv[15] and refund [13] were used to implement functional data models.
 Code for reproducing our analysis is publicly available on GitHub.

 RESULTS:

-Table 1 (shown below) describes demographic characteristics, THC the active component of cannabis and the delays in time from cannabis consumption to testing. :
+Table 1 (shown below) describes demographic characteristics, THC the active component of cannabis and the delays in time from cannabis consumption to testing: